un4ckn0wl3z/XML2XSDWITH-TRANG/README.md

 # XML2XSDWITH-TRANG
-XML to XSD Generator using Thai's opensource tool namd "Trang"
+XML to XSD Generator using Thai's opensource tool named "Trang"

 now run the tool against it: